VnikithaR/SFS_AI_BOT/README.md

 * **Rasa**: For providing the NLP engine for the chatbot.
 * **MongoDB**: For providing the database to store and manage dynamic data.
-* **All contributors**: Thanks for your contributions to making this project successful!
+* **All contributors**: Thanks for your contributions to making this project successful.